rwev/rwev.gitlab.io/content/articles/published/data--privacy--degoogle.md

 sake of principle.

-The essence of principle is doing right by your values, regardless of the cost or convenience.
+The essence of principle is doing right by your values, regardless of the cost or convenience - whether you are a consumer or a [creator](https://drewdevault.com/2020/05/05/We-are-complicit-in-our-employers-deeds.html).

-To "degoogle" is to stand by principles of privacy, sovereignty, autonomy, and self-determination, to demand the de-monetization of basic human right of communication and an open-source, transparent interaction with the systems on which we share much of our lives.
+To "degoogle" is to stand by principles of privacy, sovereignty, autonomy, and self-determination, to demand the de-monetization of basic human right of communication and an open-source, transparent interaction with the systems on which we share our lives.

 # Alternative Products